zhenHai1021/Tijarah-Blockchain-Notes/Chapter 3/Digital Signatures.md

         The verification of a digital signature is done using the signer’s public key.
       </li>
       <li>
-        When other participants in the blockchain network receive the transaction, they use the sender’s public key to decrypt the signature.
-They independently compute the hash of the original transaction data.
-If this hash matches the decrypted hash from the signature, it confirms that the transaction is authentic and has not been tampered with.
+        Other blockchain participants receive transaction, use sender's public key to decrypt signature.
+Independently compute hash of original transaction data.
+If hash matches decrypted hash from signature, confirms transaction authentic and untampered.
       </li>
     </ul>
   </li>
 </ol>

 ## Key Properties of Digital Signatures in Blockchain
 1. Integrity: Ensure the **integrity of a transaction** by certifying that the contents have not been **altered in transit**.
-Without the hash function, the text “to be signed” may have to split (separated) in blocks small enough for the signature scheme to act on them directly.
-However, the receiver of the signed blocks is not able to recognize if all the blocks are present and in the appropriate order.
+Hash function allows signing entire message without splitting into blocks, enabling receiver to verify all blocks are present and in correct order.

 2. Authentication: They provide **proof of the origin** of the transaction, affirming that it was **indeed created** by the **stated sender**.
 > [!Note]